bloxstreet/support/guides/training-guide.md

 **At this point, you will show them how to make a simple coffee.**

-**Trainer:** *We also have a slush machine at BloxStreet that allows our guests to choose from a variety of different flavored slushies.*
+**Trainer:** *We also have a slush machine at BloxStreet that allows our guests to choose from two flavored slushies.*

 **Trainer:** *This machine requires a COLD CUP.*

-**Trainer:** *To dispense a slush, simply place the COLD CUP up to the slush dispenser of your choice.*
+**Trainer:** *To dispense a slush, simply place the COLD CUP under the desired flavor.*

 **Trainer:** *To use the handto system, click the H key if you are on a PC.
 The handto system is also used for handing medicine and sandwiches.*